 disease.
 Some of the viruses detected in coastal waters are linked to heart disease, diabetes, meningitis and hepatitis.

-within 24 hours of being flushed down toilets.
+of being flushed down toilets.
 Storms that churn ocean water speed the process.
-Many of the viruses that
+Many of

-linked to a 1.8-degree rise in ocean surface temperatures detected in many areas.
-Warmer water kills algae on coral,
+1.8-degree rise in ocean surface temperatures detected in many area

 "It is ironic that this humbled fungus, hailed as a benefactor of mankind, may by its very success prove to be a